 Klotz is another German cable brand with excellent XLR options.
 The company is regarded today as one of the best cable manufacturers in the market, capable of performing in the most demanding scenarios of the world.

 Klotz embraces Research & Development, employing an in-house team of engineers.
 The majority of the quality control process, some soldering, and the final touches are given by human hands in their German facilities.

 Out of talent and hard work, Klotz has become a go-to option for professionals and ranks among the best in the market, along with brands such as Monster and Mogami.

-Also, this cable is designed to deliver true tone from tip to end, minimizing distortion, reducing phase issues and compression.
+Also, this cable is designed to deliver true tone from tip to end, minimizing distortion, reducing phase issues, and minimizing compression.
 If you want a great cable that will deliver time and again, give Klotz a chance.

 Comprehensive Communications Company opened its doors for the first time in 1974.
 At that time, the company was trying to solve the needs of the A/V industry.
 Several decades later, they have clients the size of Disney, Microsoft, Apple, CNN, Coca-Cola, NASA, and many others.

 Comprehensive's innovative spirit and perfect timing have made the company one of the industry's most highly-regarded names in audio and video connectivity.